astralfrontier/peppermile.org/src/grand-adventure.md

 while Basler takes one back for his Stealth Pool.

 Challenges lose endurance per Action, not per character.
-Thus, the Sloth would have lost one heart, not two.
+Thus, the Sloth would have lost one square, not two.

 ## Twists